snehilchatterjee/intelAI/README.md

 ### Summary

 The proposed method outperforms the baseline significantly across all evaluation metrics on the Flickr2K dataset.
 It achieves higher precision, recall, F1 score, and accuracy, while maintaining a much lower false positive rate.
-Although the proposed method has a slightly slower speed (3489 FPS vs. 3951 FPS), it is still extremely efficient and the trade-off is justified by the substantial improvements in other metrics.
 The model size remains consistent across both methods.

 Overall, the proposed method demonstrates superior performance and is a clear improvement over the baseline, especially in terms of accuracy and reliability.